 This post contains affiliate links.
 Please visit our disclosure page for more information.

-We came up with three Owl Babies activities for the kids.
+We came up with three Owl Babies book extension activities for the kids.

 The Owl Babies are engaging and relatable characters for kids.
 The book is fraught with emotion as the owl babies express their fears and comfort each other.
 While you read the book you can ask the children about their feelings: